 Talking to Young People

-*This page was created to provide an overview of this issue, and most of the information is geared for adults.
-However, you can learn more information about child sexual abuse and teen victims on our website.
+*This page was created to provide an overview of this issues, and most of the information is geared for adults.
+Further information about child sexual abuse and teen victims is also available on our website.

 Talking to a child, especially your teenager, about sensitive topics can be a real challenge.
 But keeping the lines of communication open is critically important.
 The possibility that your child could be a victim of sexual assault or relationship violence is a terrifying one, and you may feel at a loss as to how to protect your child and how to ensure that she or he takes these issues seriously.